melonjs/melonJS/README.md

 The generated files will be available under the `build` directory :
 - `melonjs.module.js` : plain ES6 module
-- `melonjs.module.js` : a ES6 chunk directory used for tree-shaking
+- `melonjs.mjs` : a ES6 chunk directory used for tree-shaking

-- `melonjs.module.d.ts` : typescript declaration for the ES6 Module
+If you need to create the corresponding typing you can use the follwing :

+    $ npm run build

+This will generate all the `.d.ts` file under the `dist/types` directory.

 To run the melonJS test suite simply use the following: